JulianaBallin/ergopose-risk-classifier/README.md

 ```

 ---
 ## ⚙️ Methodology and Steps

+The methodology was adapted to introduce additional experimental constraints for model robustness and to promote deeper understanding of feature relevance and generalization.

 ### 1. **Data Collection & Preparation**
-We use an open dataset containing annotated posture keypoints and ergonomic risk levels.
+We use the **MultiPosture Dataset** (Zenodo, 2024), containing skeletal pose keypoints extracted via MediaPipe.
 Preprocessing steps include:
+- Removal of **Z coordinates** to simulate 2D-only analysis.
+- Removal of **subject ID** to ensure generalization across individuals.
+- **Feature engineering**: computation of neck, trunk, and shoulder angles.
+- **Quality index creation** — a stability metric based on the variation of body angles.
-- Normalization and standardization of coordinates.
+- Normalization and standardization of all numerical features.
-- Calculation of angles (neck, trunk, shoulders) from body landmarks.
-- Label encoding for risk classification (0 = low, 1 = medium, 2 = high).
+- Label encoding for **multi-class posture classification** (e.g., TUP, TLF, TLB, etc.).

-### 2. **Exploratory Data Analysis (EDA)**
+### 2. **Feature Selection**
-- Visualization of body joint distributions and angle ranges.
-- Correlation between features and ergonomic risk.
-- Detection of outliers and class balance verification.
+Feature relevance is evaluated through:
+- Pearson correlation analysis;
+- `SelectKBest` and/or `Recursive Feature Elimination (RFE)`;
+- Manual validation using domain knowledge (ergonomic criteria).

+Irrelevant or redundant features are dropped to improve model performance and interpretability.

 ### 3. **Learning Task**
-Supervised classification using an **Artificial Neural Network (ANN)**.
+A **multi-class supervised classification** task using an **Artificial Neural Network (ANN)**.
-The task aims to predict the ergonomic risk level from a set of calculated angles.
+The ANN predicts the **upper-body posture class** based on computed features and the stability index.

 ### 4. **Validation Strategy**
-- **k-Fold Cross-Validation (k=5)** to ensure generalization.
+- **5-Fold Cross-Validation** to evaluate model robustness.
-- Evaluation metrics: **Accuracy**, **Precision**, **Recall**, and **F1-Score**.
+- Metrics: **Accuracy**, **Precision**, **Recall**, **F1-Score**, and **Confusion Matrix** for each class.
-- Comparison with baseline models (e.g., Decision Tree, SVM).
+- Comparison with baseline algorithms (Decision Tree, SVM).

 ### 5. **Model and Hyperparameter Grid Search**
-The following hyperparameters were tuned:
+Tuning parameters include:
 - Hidden layers: [1, 2, 3]
 - Neurons per layer: [8, 16, 32, 64]
 - Activation functions: [ReLU, Tanh]